 - Use a non-stick baking sheet.
 You’ll want to use a non-stick surface to make it easier to lift your parmesan cheese crisps off the surface without them breaking or sticking.

 - Use freshly grated parmesan cheese if possible.
 The jarred stuff is good enough in a pinch, but why not go as fresh as you possibly can?
 However, whatever you do... don't ever use the shaker powdered stuff.

 - Or, use parchment paper.
 You could use baking sheets with parchment paper if you have it on hand to accomplish this or a high-quality non-stick baking sheet.
 However, I think using a silicone baking mat is an ideal solution; every kitchen needs one!

 How To Make Parmesan Crisps

 Some people will put their shredded cheese on a plate and microwave it.
 Simple, right?
-And it’s the ideal solution when you only have a minute before running out the door starving and don’t have any nuts or veggies to grab.
+It's the ideal solution when you only have a minute before running out the door starving and don't have any nuts or veggies to grab.

-Some recipes call for lower temperatures, but I like to bake in the oven at 400 degrees.
-This way they crisp up quickly and I can enjoy them sooner.
+Some recipes call for lower temperatures, but I like to bake in the oven at 400°F. This way, they crisp up quickly and I can enjoy them sooner.

 How To Serve Low Carb Cheese Chips

 You now have low carb cheese crisps to eat plain, dunk in your favorite veggie dip, or enjoy on the side with a sandwich or burger.